You Need to Watch Out for Reply-Chain Phishing Attacks

 - 4 min read

-With malicious intent, a cybercriminal has many strategies to achieve their goals.
-They could steal employee login credentials by sending a phishing email, use ransomware for an extortion payout or even plant spyware in order to obtain sensitive information.
+Cybercriminals use many strategies to reach their goals.
+They might steal employee login details with a phishing email, use ransomware for extortion, or plant spyware to get sensitive information.

 Despite warnings from cybersecurity experts, phishing continues to be a highly successful tactic for scammers.
 How can this still be the case when so many people are informed about recognizing and avoiding these malicious attempts?

-Scammers are increasingly getting crafty – the latest tactic to hit unsuspecting victims is a reply-chain phishing attack that can be extremely hard to spot!
+Scammers are getting more creative.
+One of the latest tactics is the reply-chain phishing attack, which can be very hard to detect.

-Reply-Chain Phishing is a growing threat to online security
+Reply-chain phishing Attacks is becoming a bigger threat to online security.

 Ever wonder how cybercriminals can infiltrate a secure system?